exasol/script-languages/src/README.md

 # What is the exaudfclient?

 The exaudfclient connects to the database via [ZeroMQ](http://zeromq.org/) and fetches the tuples which then get processed by the user-defined functions (UDFs).
 Currently, the exaudfclient supports UDFs in the language Python, Java and R. Further languages can be integrated via language binding between C/C++ and the desired langauge.
-Python, Java and R use [SWIG](http://www.swig.org/) for the language binding.
+Python 2/3, Java and R use [SWIG](http://www.swig.org/) for the language binding.

 # How to build the exaudfclient?